Roibeard-Ruadhan/Meditative-Photography/README.md

 Comparing performance for before & after changes
 ![GTMetrix Performance Report 3](assets/readme-files/compare-performance.png)
+![GTMetrix Performance Report 4](assets/readme-files/gtmetrix-grade.png) Constantly using dev tools on google & various other browsers to test new code.
-![GTMetrix Performance Report 4](assets/readme-files/gtmetrix-grade.png) I also sent the deployed webpage to various people who did user testing for me & I made sure to let them know that critical responses were very welcome & appreciated.
+I also sent the deployed webpage to various people who did user testing for me & I made sure to let them know that critical responses were very welcome & appreciated.
 I made many changes after receiving excellent & often critical feedback, in the knowledge that I can not see it from the users viewpoint through the process of building it.
 I also recieved some complimentory feedback which really helped with the process of key area's I can improve further.

 ## Checking Responsiveness